-TAP (Tapped and Packed as was) is a chain of three central London coffee shops.
+TAP (Tapped and Packed as was) is a chain of three (now four) central London coffee shops.
 I featured No 114 (Tottenham Court Road) earlier this year and thought it was time for another, the flagship No 193 on Wardour Street.
 TAP’s reputation is built on its coffee, all roasted in the Probat at the back of No 193.
 If you want to see it in action, you’ll need to visit on Tuesday (which, ironically, I’ve never managed).

 TAP regularly rotates its coffee, having no house blend.
 At the moment there are two espressos, a blend (for milk) and a single estate (to have black).
 There are three single origins on the V60 filter: a Guatemalan, an Ethiopian Yirgacheffe and a Rwandan Musasa Ruli.